luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ### Collaborative Writing

-"Our writing team is distributed across three continents," says editor Priya Sharma.
-"Signal group chats let us discuss sensitive editorial decisions without worrying about our communications being monitored or leaked."
+Signal group chats allow distributed writing teams to discuss sensitive editorial decisions without worrying about their communications being monitored or leaked.
+This is particularly valuable for teams working across different countries with varying privacy laws.

 ## Setting Up Signal: A Quick Guide